Collective or Class Actions and Claims Aggregation in the United Kingdom

 - the arrangement gave rise to a conflict of interest.

 The CAT rejected these objections, once certain modifications had been made to the funding agreement at the hearing.
-In particular, in an assessment that will also be of importance for future claims, it concluded that the funder’s return could be paid out of the undistributed proceeds in the event that the claim was successful, on the basis that the concept of ‘costs or expenses’ in Section 47C(6) CA98 covers a liability to pay the charge of a third-party funder.
+In particular, in an assessment that will also be of importance for future claims, it concluded that the funder’s return could be paid out of the undistributed proceeds if the claim was successful, on the basis that the concept of ‘costs or expenses’ in Section 47C(6) CA98 covers a liability to pay the charge of a third-party funder.

 Right of appeal against CAT decisions on certification

 Following the CAT’s decision to refuse certification in Merricks v.
 Mastercard, the CAT also refused Mr Merricks’ application for permission to appeal against that decision.
 It considered that the Court of Appeal did not have jurisdiction to hear an appeal because there was no provision in the relevant legislation relating to appeals against decisions of the CAT to grant or reject CPOs.